-Join Anastasia McCune for an in-depth discussion in this video Where to go from here, part of Up and Running with Flash Professional.
+Join Anastasia McCune for an in-depth discussion in this video Where to go from here, part of Learning Flash Professional.

 Thanks for spending these few hours with me.…If you feel comfortable with the topics we've covered, you're now up and running…with Flash, with the toolset needed to utilize animation, timeline control,…video, audio, and a number of other capabilities in Flash.…We went from zero to awesome, pretty quickly.…So if you're ready for more topics and example applications in Flash, there's…plenty at your fingertips here in the lynda.com Online Training Library.…The Flash Essential Training Course for your version of Flash will introduce…even more features, and go into depth on how to use them.…

 There's also Essential Training for ActionScript courses, as well as titles…focusing on Flash for games, animation, mobile, video, and more.…The sky is the limit,…so enjoy, and I wish you all the best!…